tu-team/2/doc/emotions/affective and appraisal aspects/appraisal.md

 #Appraisal aspect

-Firs aspect that was not describe in previous article is: how actually inbound stimulus is appraised?
-There are several appraisal theories that were used to find proper answer to this question.
+First aspect that was not describe in previous article is: how actually inbound stimulus is appraised to trigger proper emotion?
+There are several appraisal theories that we used to find proper answer to this question.
 We explored Scherer, Smith and Kirby, Roseman and Tomkins  approaches of synthesise appraisal framework.
 Overall appraisal process could be depicted like presented below

 ![appraisal in model of six](appraisal_in_model_of_six.png)